bitdiffer/bitdiffer/readme.md

 BitDiffer is a GUI and Command Line application to compare versions of .NET assemblies.

-For the latest executables, go to the [Download Page](https://bitbucket.org/grennis/bitdiffer-win/downloads).
+For the latest executables, go to the [Releases Page](https://github.com/grennis/bitdiffer/releases).

-For the full set of documentation browse the [Wiki Page](https://bitbucket.org/grennis/bitdiffer-win/wiki/).
+For the full set of documentation browse the [Wiki Page](https://github.com/grennis/bitdiffer/wiki).